 Teaser bets are all about finding a price that looks good.
 So If you like the look of the New York Jets beating the Chicago Bears and the Broncos beating the Panthers, then this example below means you are giving yourself a low-risk bet.

 A teaser allows you to choose the odds with which you’re comfortable in a football game.
-So in the Jets and Broncos teaser, our original point spread of -4.5 changes to +1.5 for the Jets, and the -2.0 changes to +4.0 for the Broncos.
+So in the Jets and Broncos 6-point teaser, a further 6 points are added to each team.
+The original point spread of -4.5 changes to +1.5 for the Jets, and the -2 changes to +4 for the Broncos.

 In the screenshot below, you can see how this works, where we have selected a six-point football teaser, and the line has changed for each team, meaning our odds are -120.